5 Simple Ways to Protect Your Eye Health

 When to Seek Professional Eye Care

-Most adults should see an eye doctor once a year, even if their vision feels fine.
-Ophthalmologists are medical doctors who diagnose and treat eye conditions, prescribe corrective lenses, and perform procedures like cataract surgery and lens replacement.
-Small, consistent habits—nutrition, protection, rest, and regular checkups—are some of the most powerful tools for preserving your vision.
+Most adults should see an eye doctor at least once a year, even if their vision seems fine.
+Ophthalmologists are medical doctors who diagnose and treat eye conditions, prescribe corrective lenses, and perform procedures such as cataract surgery or lens replacement.
+Consistent habits such as eating nutrient-rich foods, protecting your eyes from UV exposure, resting properly, and attending regular checkups are among the most powerful ways to preserve your vision over a lifetime.